VCCRI/Ularcirc/readme.md

 # Documentation
 Please refer to pdf manual under the docs folder.
 This document is currently being built so please check back for regular updates.

+Please click [this link to view a 12 minute screen cast](https://www.youtube.com/watch?v=BQkCurUF2XQ) that walks through a simple circRNA analysis using Ularcirc.

 ##  Features